therobhe/wotdl2mqtt/README.md

 ## Overview
 This adaption of the [WoTDL2API](https://github.com/heseba/wotdl2api) toolchain includes an MQTT extended version of the [WoTDL OWL Ontology](https://vsr.informatik.tu-chemnitz.de/projects/2019/growth/wotdl/wotdl.owl) within mqttwotdl.ttl.

-Similar to WoTDL2API, the ontology enables the generation of AsyncAPI specifications and is part of the GrOWTH approach for Goal-Oriented End User Development for Web of Things Devices.
+Similar to WoTDL2API, instances of the MQTT enhanced ontology can be used to generate AsyncAPI specifications and is part of the GrOWTH approach for Goal-Oriented End User Development for Web of Things Devices.
 [1]

 It uses a model-to-model transformation to generate an [AsyncAPI](https://www.asyncapi.com/) specification.
 The Flask-based AsyncAPI is generated through the developed code generator within 02_asyncAPI_codegen.py.